 But there can also be indirect results.
 People perform poorly at work as they can’t concentrate, may be regularly losing sleep and can even end up off work through stress – all this tending to reduce their income just at the time when more is needed.
 Smokers with financial problems are less likely to be successful in quitting than the better off, even though they have a more pressing need to reduce their expenditure.

 The scarcity trap

-As someone’s situation deteriorates, the forms of credit available shrink and become higher cost, so the problem next month becomes worse:
+As someone’s situation deteriorates, the forms of credit available shrink and become more expensive, so the problem next month becomes worse:

-- Miss A who can’t manage large credit card repayments could theoretically afford a low cost consolidation loan but is refused one;
+- Miss A who can’t manage large credit card repayments could theoretically afford a cheap consolidation loan but is refused one;

 - Mr B takes out a payday loan to pay for a car service because he can’t afford it this month, but he won’t be able to repay it – with interest – the following month without borrowing again.